Terraform Best Practices: The 24 Practices You Should Adopt

 Practice 7: Use the Self Variable

-The general variables are useful in a variety of ways, however they are missing one important element: the ability to predict the future.
-A self variable is a type of value that is unique to your resources and populated at the time of creation.
-This type of variable is utilized when the value of a variable is unknown prior to deploying infrastructure.
+The general variables are useful in various ways; however, they are missing one important element: the ability to predict the future.
+A self variable is a type of value unique to your resources and populated at the time of creation.
+This variable type is utilized when a variable’s value is unknown prior to deploying infrastructure.

 It’s important to note that only the connection and provisioner blocks of the Terraform setup enable these variables.